 LC Fancy That!
 Note

 We know what you’re thinking.
 “Do I really need to be told to set out olives when company comes?”
 Or, if you’re one of those overachieving types of home cooks, perhaps you’re thinking something more along the lines of “Olives are a terribly unimaginative thing to plonk on the table when it comes time to pour apéritifs, don’t you think?”
-Yet there’s a reason setting out olives is customary in cultures as refined as Spain, Italy, France, and others throughout Europe.
+Yet there’s a reason setting out olives is customary in cultures as refined as Spain, Italy, France, and so forth throughout Europe.
 The pungent, astringent, briny-like-the-sea taste perfectly complements all manner of wine and spirits.
 It also literally whets the appetite and, we find, teases the palate.
-Olives straight up are always acceptable—and traditional, mind you—yet if you’re one of those aforementioned overachieving types who likes things a little fancy, consider this elegant yet almost effortless herb-infused approach.
+Olives straight up are always acceptable—and traditional, mind you—yet if you’re one of those aforementioned overachieving types, consider this elegant yet almost effortless herb-infused approach.

 Herb-Marinated Olives Recipe